Electronics Engineering Technology Standards and Skills

 Students will demonstrate effective health and safety practices in an electronics engineering technology work environment by correctly using personal protective equipment (PPE), following standard operating procedures for handling electronic components and tools, identifying and mitigating potential hazards, and adhering to safety regulations to ensure a safe and compliant workspace.

-OSHA 10 – Construction
+OSHA 10 – General Industry

 ETA – Basic Systems Technician (BST)